Day 01: Arrival day in Kathmandu (1,300m/4,264ft)

 Day 03: Fly from Kathmandu to Nepalgunj & Transfer to Hotel

-Transfer to domestic airport and fly to Nepalgunj, about an hour scenic flight brings you to the southern Nepal border with India.
+Transfer to the domestic airport and fly to Nepalgunj, about an hour scenic flight brings you to the southern Nepal border with India.
 This flat land has quite tropical, hot and humid climate.
-Transfer to Hotel and check in an air-conditioned room which is top most necessary to avoid from mosquito and heat.
+Transfer to Hotel and check-in an air-conditioned room which is topmost necessary to avoid mosquito and heat.

 Day 04: Fly from Nepalgunj to Juphal (2320m/7601ft) and trek to Sulighat (2070m/6790ft) 2-3hrs

 After a pleasant overnight in Nepalgunj, early morning transfer to airport for the 45-minute flight to Juphal over the Himalayan foothills, with views of Annapurna and Dhaulagiri peaks to the north.
 On arriving at Juphal our trekking staff receives you.
 Our first-day adventure begins with an hour downhill walk through the village below the airstrip, then leading through the terraced fields to the Bheri River.
 Follow the upstream of the Bheri river along the untrafic road to the large suspension bridge.
 Cross Bheri river, where we enter the Phoksundo River valley.
 Follow the trail and pass the hospital then it’s a level walk along the Phoksundo Khola to Sulighat.